agosztolai/MARBLE/README.md

 data = MARBLE.construct_dataset(anchor=pos, vector=x)
 ```

 The main attributes are `data.pos` - manifold positions concatenated, `data.x` - manifold signals concatenated and `data.y` - identifiers that tell you which manifold the point belongs to.
-Read more about [other usedul data attributed](#construct).
+Read more about [other useful data attributes](#construct).

 Now, you can initialise and train a MARBLE model.
 Read more about [training parameters](#training).